marisapapagelis/media-partisanship-2020/README.md

 used in data exploration to import the data for exploration and analysis.

 * MarisaPapagelis_NatalieReid_PredictingMediaPartisanship.pdf - this is the
-final research paper for our project.
+final research paper for our project which includes processes, analysis, and results.